TWUOnline/multi-access/pages/04.media/06.EdTech/default.md

 - **Archiving, Saving, and Exporting Data.** Does the tool help guard against data loss through export and backup while also offering learners the flexibility to freely move their content between tools rather than being locked into or committed to one tool?

-6. **Social Presence**
+!!!!
 The final three categories of the rubric stem from the [Communities of Inquiry (CoI) model](https://er.educause.edu/articles/2018/9/a-rubric-for-evaluating-e-learning-tools-in-higher-education#fn14) which considers, in part, how the design of online learning environments might best create and sustain a sense of community among learners.

-This category focuses on establishing a safe, trusting environment that fosters collaboration, teamwork, and an overall sense of community.
+6. **Social Presence** Does the tool help establish a safe, trusting environment that fosters collaboration, teamwork, and an overall sense of community?

-- **Collaboration.** Does the tool provide students opportunities to interact with their peers and collaborate on activities to build a sense of community.
+- **Collaboration.** Does the tool provide students opportunities to interact with their peers and collaborate on activities to build a sense of community?
 - **User Accountability.** Does the tool provide a safe and trusted environment?
 - **Diffusion.** Is it a commonly used tools, allowing students to feel comfortable with and positive about using it, thus contributing to regular use, endorsement, and sense of belonging.